Need to chat? Call or text our year-round peer-led Warmline (se habla español)

 (she/her)

-Kamisha is a first-time mother who found herself four months pregnant when the pandemic started.
-She experience perinatal anxiety and depression.
+Kamisha was a first-time mother in 2019 who found herself four months pregnant when the pandemic started.
+She experienced perinatal anxiety and depression.
 She credits her help and support to the ladies she met through PSVa's Healthy Moms, Healthy Babies-A Support Group for Women of Color.
 Kamisha's passion has always been to serve others, and since becoming a mother, she enjoys dedicating her time to helping other birthing people.
 She currently lives in Prince George's County with her husband, 2 sons, and step daughter.

 Milan Brooks